 by Pastor Tim Burt

 I have noticed that there is an expression I often use when I write Fresh Manna or when I’m teaching or talking about prayer.
 That expression is true heart-faith in prayer.
-I know what I mean when I say it but as I was rereading something I wrote, I had the quick thought, do others know what I mean by those words true heart-faith in prayer?
+I know what I mean when I say it but as I was rereading something I wrote, I had the quick thought; “Do others know what I mean by the words true heart-faith in prayer?

 When I was a young Christian, I had about as much faith in my prayers as I did rubbing a rabbit’s foot or breaking a wishbone.
-I had no real faith that God would ever hear or answer my prayers and that isn’t a good thing!
-That would be similar to a young child thinking his parents had no time for him/her and no faith they cared about or would do anything for them.
-God loves us more than the most loving parent ever could and wants us to put faith in Him.
+I had no real faith that God would ever hear or answer my prayers.
+That isn’t a good thing!
+That would be similar to a young child thinking his parents had no time for him/her and had no faith they cared about or would do anything for them.
+God loves us more than the most loving parent ever could, and wants us to put faith in Him.

-In the story of Daniel, he had risen from being a captive slave to become the pagan King Nebuchadnezzar’s top aide and ruler.
-The king was upset over a dream he had, but did not understand.
+Daniel was a young leader in Israel who along with others, had been taken captive to Babylon.
+Over time, he had been promoted from a captive slave to the top aide and ruler under the pagan King Nebuchadnezzar.
+One day the king was upset over a dream he had, but did not understand.
 None of his wisest advisers could help him interpret it.
 It made the King so mad he planned on killing every one of his wise men.
-When Daniel heard, this is how he handled the situation.
+When Daniel heard about it, this is how he handled the situation.

-Daniel gave the interpretation to the king and saved not only their lives but the lives of all the pagan wise men who hated Daniel also.
+Daniel then gave the interpretation to the king that God had showed him.
+Daniel saved not only their lives but the lives of all the pagan wise men who hated Daniel also.
 The mercy of God touches the just and unjust.

 Here is what Daniel’s life reflected.